bluetoothStrawberry/blackfield/README.md

 ### 100.1 Fingerprinting

 Here we can everything we could do before the engagement .
-Usually `passive` but here I'm interact directly with the box because it's `hackTheBox`.
+Usually `passive` but here I'm already interacting  directly with the box because it's `hackTheBox`.

 ```sh
 ping -c1 10.10.10.192